Central Highlands (Victoria)

 The Central Highlands subregion is part of the Grampians region in western Victoria.
-It includes the municipalities of Rural City of Ararat, City of Ballarat, Golden Plains Shire, Shire of Hepburn, Shire of Moorabool, Shire of Pyrenees.
+The term "Central Highlands" has multiple uses.
+In a geological context, it refers to the part of the Great Dividing Range west of the Victorian Alps but not extending to the range's western end in western Victoria.
+In regional planning, the term defines an area that includes the municipalities of Rural City of Ararat, City of Ballarat, Golden Plains Shire, Shire of Hepburn, Shire of Moorabool, and Shire of Pyrenees.